mikinty/Trading-Interview-Questions/README.md

 But hey, I want more people to have opportunities, so here is my attempt to help you give some of the biggest trading firms your best bet.

+If I helped you ace your interviews or you wanna help me out, you can [support me here](https://www.buymeacoffee.com/mikinty)!

 ## Table of Contents

   1. [Math](chapters/math.md)